oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6209_size/45_mm_id_85_mm_od_19_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6209 Size 45 mm Id 85 mm Od 19 mm Depth
+# Hardware Bearing 6200 Series 6209 Size 45 mm ID 85 mm OD 19 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base